^

 • carry out diagnostic and therapeutic procedures;

-• reduce the daily dose of systemic anticoagulation and reduce the total cost of replacement renal therapy.
+• reduce the daily dose of systemic anticoagulation and reduce the overall cost of renal replacement therapy.

-To conduct "hybrid" methods, standard dialysis machines (with an obligatory system for water purification) using low blood flow velocities (100-200 ml / min) and dialysate flow (12-18 l / h) are used.
+To carry out “hybrid” methods, standard dialysis machines (with a mandatory water purification system) are used, using low blood flow rates (100-200 ml/min) and dialysate flow (12-18 l/h).

-Treatment should be daily and prolonged (more than 6-8 hours), with the ability to prepare on-line replacement solution and dialysate.
-Depending on the type of extracorporeal procedure required (hemodialysis, haemofiltration or hemodiafiltration), biocompatible, synthetic high permeability membranes should be used for SIEDD therapy.
-Taking into account the violations of the coagulating blood system in the postoperative period, the use of "hybrid" technologies allows the use of minimal doses of anticoagulants [2-4 U / kg / h) of heparin] or procedures without systemic anticoagulation.
-The use of SLEDD-therapy at night allows for carrying out various diagnostic studies and therapeutic manipulations during the day.
-In addition, nighttime SLEDD therapy allows for hemodialysis in the daytime for other patients on the same device.
+Treatment should be daily and long-term (more than 6-8 hours), with the possibility of online preparation of replacement solution and dialysate.
+Depending on the required type of extracorporeal procedure (hemodialysis, hemofiltration or hemodiafiltration), biocompatible, synthetic, highly permeable membranes should be used for SIEDD therapy.
+Considering the disorders of the blood coagulation system in the postoperative period, the use of "hybrid" technologies allows the use of minimal doses of anticoagulants [2-4 U/kg x h) of heparin] or to carry out procedures without systemic anticoagulation.
+The use of SLEDD therapy at night allows various diagnostic studies and therapeutic manipulations to be carried out during the day.
+In addition, nocturnal SLEDD therapy allows hemodialysis to be carried out on the same device for other patients during the day.

 You are reporting a typo in the following text: